 SED children and individuals with addictive disorders have the greatest deficits.
 It is imperative that the budget for the Division of Mental Health and Addiction be increased for community services.
-The gap that currently exists between the need and the services provided has left the system in need.
+The gap that currently exists between the need and the services providedhas left the system in need.
+Funding should be prioritized and made available for prevention, suicide prevention in particular.